strimzi/strimzi-kafka-oauth/examples/README-authz.md

 You can login to the Admin Console by opening `https://keycloak:8443/admin` and using `admin` as both username, and a password.

 For this example we are interested in the `kafka-authz` realm.
-Selecting the realm in the upper left drop-down list will open the realm.
+Selecting the realm under `Manage realms` will open the realm.

 In the left menu bar there are other sections we are interested in - `Groups`, `Realm roles`, `Clients` and `Users`.